-(c{tenure}) and instances were computed (other parameters remain fixed: $\alpha = 0.1$, $\varphi = 0.1$, divActivation = 500, and iterationsDiv = 10).
-Executions had fixed time limits, as proposed in Souza et al. [2003], which are for instances $\{1, \ldots, 7\}$, respectively: {90, 280, 380, 870, 1930, 1650, 2650} s.
-In Tables III-VI, the average distance of the cost of generated solutions from the best known solution is shown, for strategies with and without the diversification component.
-As it can be seen, for TS (without diversification strategy), better results were obtained with the highest c{tenure} values.
+Initially, experiments to verify which is the best parameter configuration for the proposed algorithms were done (parameters for GTS-II were the same used in [14]).
+Average results of 10 independent executions (different random seeds) on each instance for different central tabu tenure values (c{tenure}) and instances were computed (other parameters remain fixed: $\alpha=0.1,\ \varphi=0.1,\ divActivation=500$ and iterationsDiv=10).
+Executions had fixed time limits, as proposed in [14], which are for instances $\{1,\cdots,7\}$: $\{90,280,380,870,1930,1650,2650\}$ seconds, respectively.
+In Table 2 the average distance of the cost of generated solutions from the best know solutions is shown.
+As can be seen, for TS (without diversification strategy), better results were obtained with the highest c{tenure} values.
 Nevertheless, implementations with the proposed diversification strategies obtained better results, with any c{tenure} value, than the simple TS.
-While, in average, TST performed better than TSR, the best results were obtained in the implementation which considers both types of longterm memory, using low c{tenure} values, since TSTR with $c{tenure} = 15$ generated solutions, on average, only 0.20% distant from best known solution.
-Henceforth, results of the proposed algorithms consider experiments with parameters that produced better average results (i.e., for c{tenure} : 30 for TS and 15 for TST, TSR, and TSTR).
+While on average TST performed better than TSR, the best results were obtained in the implementation which considers both types of long term memory, using low c{tenure} values, since TSTR with $c{tenure}=15$ generated solutions, on average, only 0.2% off from best known solutions.
+From now on, results of the proposed algorithms consider experiments with parameters which produced better average results (i.e.: for c{tenure} : 30 for TS and 15 for TST, TSR and TSTR).

-A different view of the results of the previously described experiment is presented in Table VII.
+A different view of the results of the previously described experiment is presented in Table 3.
 Average solution costs generated by proposed algorithms are compared to average results of GTS-II within the same time limits.
 Best results are shown in bold.